cyrusknopf/cyrusknopf.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Computer Science undergraduate at the University of Manchester.
-Interests in quantum computing, array/functional programming and compiler engineering.
-Academically pursuing Haskell, system architecture and machine learning.
-Personally pursuing OCaml, APL, Monte Carlo for chess and a compiler written in C++.
+Interests in theoretical computer science, array and functional programming, and compiler engineering.
+Academically pursuing Haskell, advanced system architecture design and machine learning.
+Personally pursuing OCaml, APL, and Monte Carlo tree search for chess.
 Currently leveraging large language models with
 [Optimistics](https://www.optimistics.co.uk/).